hsgr/librenet.gr/README.md

 All you have to do is run it and attach the repository as a volume:

-`docker run`
+`docker run -v $(pwd):/var/www/diaspora/ -i -t librenet:latest /bin/bash -P`

-Once you are inside the container, all you have to do is run the diaspora* server script:
+Once you are inside the container, all you have to do is run mariadb and the diaspora* server script:

 ```
+mysqld_safe &
 su - diaspora
 cd /var/www/diaspora/
 ./script/server